casper-network/docs-1.5.X/source/docs/casper/developers/cli/calling-contracts.md

     --session-entry-point "counter-inc"
 ```

-This `put-deploy` command is nearly identical to the command used to [install the contract](./installing-contracts.md#installing-contract-code).
+This `put-txn` command is nearly identical to the command used to [install the contract](./installing-contracts.md#installing-contract-code).
 Here, instead of `session-path` pointing to the Wasm binary, we have `session-hash` and `session-entry-point` identifying the on-chain contract and its associated entry point.
 No Wasm file is needed in this example since the contract is already on the blockchain, and the entry point doesn’t return a value.
 If an entry point returns a value, use code to [interact with runtime return values](../../resources/advanced/return-values-tutorial.md).

 :::tip

-The payment amount varies based on each deploy and network [chainspec](../../concepts/glossary/C.md#chainspec).
+The payment amount varies based on each transaction and network [chainspec](../../concepts/glossary/C.md#chainspec).

 :::

-The following sample response contains a `deploy_hash`, needed to verify the changes in global state, as described [here](./installing-contracts.md#querying-global-state).
+The following sample response contains a `transaction_hash`, needed to verify the changes in global state, as described [here](./installing-contracts.md#querying-global-state).

 <details>
 <summary>Sample response</summary>